Harper, Phils win 7th in a row, hand Brews 6th straight loss - WHIZ News

 TRAINER’S ROOM

 Brewers: Adames started at short for the second straight game after being reinstated Friday from the 10-day injured list (high left ankle sprain).
-He went 0 for 4 with three strikeouts in his return. … Christian Yelich batted first for the second consecutive game.
+He went 0 for 4 with three strikeouts in his return. … C Omar Narváez should come off the injured list (COVID-19) soon.
+“He’s been cleared,” Counsell said.
+“So, he will fly with us to Washington.”
+Narváez was placed on the list June 2.

 UP NEXT